Smithsonite/SmitKub/README.md

 ### manage secrets
 #### ansible vault
-ansible vault allows you to encrypt fiels and store them in source control i am not a fan  of that. it alos seems to need a password to access it.
+ansible vault allows you to encrypt files and store them in source control i am not a fan  of that. it also seems to need a password to access it.

 hold back a specific apt package with apt hold https://docs.ansible.com/ansible/latest/collections/ansible/builtin/dpkg_selections_module.html

-find avaliable versions
+find available versions
 ```
 apt-cache showpkg <package-name>
 ```